Land ownership in Thailand for foreigners

 Foreign corporations with substantial investments benefiting the Thai economy may have special privileges and exemptions for land ownership granted for the duration of their business in Thailand under:

-Again in theory, a foreigner married to a Thai national may as a statutory heir with approval of the Minister of Interior inherit land under section 93 of the Land Code Act, however this section must be read in combination with the above section 86 of the Land Code Act (i.e. in relation to ownership granted under a treaty) therefore it does not apply to foreigners inheriting land from a Thai spouse.
+Again in theory, a foreigner married to a Thai national may as a statutory heir with approval of the Minister of Interior inherit land under section 93 of the Land Code Act, however this section must be read in combination with the above section 86 of the Land Code Act (i.e. in relation to foreign ownership granted under a treaty) therefore it does not apply to foreigners inheriting land from a Thai spouse.
 They may inherit land but must dispose of the land within one year of acquisition.

 Up till May 2006 it was common practice for foreigners to form a Thai company and to hold land under a Thai company structure.
 Since the land office guidelines starting in May 2006 followed by the business registration rules and the proposed amendments to the Foreign Business Act this practice is less common.
 Recent discussions in the Thai government to further clamp down on this structure through new laws and regulations have led to the conclusion that a Thai company structure is not a viable or secure vehicle to create a long term foreign controlling interest in real estate in Thailand.